DEIS-Tools/strategoutil/docs/source/examples/floor-heating.rst

 from `this paper <doi.org/10.1007/978-3-662-49674-9_14>`_ has been modified for this online model-predictive control setup.
-In this section, we do not discuss how to adjust a model suitable for offline control to one for online control, but we indicate what you have to do specifically for using *strategoutil* tool to perform this online control.
+In this section, we do not discuss how to adjust a model suitable for offline control to one for online control, but we indicate what you have to do specifically for using *STOMP* tool to perform this online control.

 In the UPPAAL Stratego model, we need to insert placeholders at the variables that will have